Collin County Child Abuse Defense Lawyer

 - Endangering a child: Engaging in any activity that creates an unreasonable risk of harm to a child’s physical or emotional health or development.

 If you were accused of child abuse or neglect in Texas, consult an experienced Collin County domestic violence defense lawyer.
 A lawyer can help you understand your rights and defend you against child abuse or neglect charges.

 Penalties for Child Abuse

 The punishment for child abuse in Texas depends on the charges.
-For example, reckless actions that cause bodily injury to a child could result in a state jail felony sentence of up to two years in jail and a fine of up to $10,000.
+For example, reckless actions that cause bodily injury to a child could result in a state jail felony sentence of up to two years and a fine of up to $10,000.
 An intentional assault against a child can result in a third-degree felony, with a potential sentence of up to ten years in prison and a fine of up to $10,000.
 For second-degree felonies, such as recklessly causing serious bodily or mental injury to a child, the possible sentence includes jail time of up to 20 years and a fine of up to $10,000.
 Lastly, first-degree felonies, such as intentionally causing serious bodily or mental injury to a child, carry a potential punishment of 99 years or life in prison and up to $10,000.

 Mandatory Reporting of Child Abuse

 Under Texas law, anyone with “cause to believe” that a child has been abused or neglected must immediately report it to law enforcement or the Texas Department of Family and Protective Services.
 The law applies to any professional working with children, including teachers, doctors, nurses, counselors, and even clergy members.
 Failure to report suspected abuse or neglect can result in criminal charges.

 Any person with knowledge of possible child abuse or neglect needs to take swift action to protect the child and potentially prevent further harm.
 If you suspect a child is being abused or neglected, contact your local law enforcement agency or the Texas Department of Family and Protective Services as soon as possible.